- Code EMSC6021

 The expected workload will consist of approximately 130 hours throughout the semester including:

-- Approximately 58 hours of self-study which will include preparation for lectures, pracs/tutorials and other assessment tasks.
+- Approximately 58 hours of self-directed study which will include preparation for lectures, labs/tutorials and other assessment tasks.

 Requisite and Incompatibility